Platform The Difference FAQ Insights Pricing Request a Briefing

 Received via API/Email → Data extracted automatically → GL code selected based on history → ABN verified against register → Routed to manager for one-click approval

 When applied across 50,000 annual invoices, the savings are not marginal; they are transformative.
-This "Robotic Back-Office" allows a firm to grow by 2,000 lots without hiring a single new administrative support staff member.
+This "Robotic Back-Office" allows a firm to grow by thousands of lots without hiring a single new administrative support staff member.

 Reallocating the Surplus